 Zak received his Masters in Music from Western Oregon University.
 He specializes in teaching "all the plucked things" including Guitar, Mandolin, Ukulele, Banjo, and Lute lessons.
-So if you want to learn guitar, Zak's your guy!
+Zak has wanted to be a guitar teacher as long as he can remember and took guitar lessons at a young age and continues to take guitar lessons even as an adult because you can always learn more as an adult or as a child.
+He wants to help the world learn to play guitar by offering easy and fun guitar lessons to help everyone learn guitar.
+So if you want to learn guitar, Zak's your teacher!

 How’d you end up at Music Masters?

-I interviewed for Music Masters the day after my college graduation and started teaching a week later and throughout my Master’s degree.
+I interviewed for Music Masters in Eugene the day after my college graduation and started teaching guitar a week later and throughout my Master’s degree.
 In school I found myself in role of “utility guitarist”, playing whatever fretted instrument there was call for.
-This has continued to be my role here at MM, teaching the whole lineup from uke to bass!
+This has continued to be my role here at MM, teaching the whole lineup from guitar to uke to bass!

 What sparked your passion for music?

 I grew up loving grunge and heavy rock but, other than a brief stint on trombone, didn't really pick up an instrument until I was 17.
 Since the beginning of playing the guitar I've loved learning how it works.
 While some people learn music like a learning a language I learned music more like learning to put together a puzzle or solve a crossword.
 I strive to pass on this intense curiosity to my students!